Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 .. note::
-   As you analyse a line using the ``.fit_from_wavelengths`` function you can introduce the fitting configuration for all the lines. :math:`\textsc{LiMe}` will known which settings apply at each case.
+   As you analyse a line using the ``.fit_from_wavelengths`` function you can introduce the fitting configuration for all the lines. :math:`\textsc{LiMe}` will known which settings apply to each case.

 The fitted profiles can be over-plotted on the input spectrum using the ``profile_fittings=True`` parameter on the ``plot_spectrum`` function